astromub/silver-umbrella/_posts/2025-11-08-candlestick-basics.md

 excerpt: "Learn essential candlestick patterns and their application in binary options trading for better market analysis."
 tags: [candlestick, binary, support resistance, bullish, bearish]
 image: /images/coverlogo.png
+excerpt: "Learn how to read candlestick charts, spot bullish and bearish patterns, and apply them in binary trading."
 ---

-<h2>Candlestick Charts Overview</h2>
+<h2>Overview</h2>
 <p>Candlestick charts are the foundation of price action analysis.
-Whether you trade binary options, forex, or crypto, understanding candlesticks helps you spot trends, reversals, and key decision zones.</p>
+Whether you trade binary options, forex, or crypto, understanding candlesticks helps you identify <em>trends</em>, <em>reversals</em>, and <em>decision zones</em>.</p>

 <h2>What Is a Candlestick?</h2>
 <p>Each candlestick represents price movement over a specific time period (e.g., 1 minute, 5 minutes).
-It shows:</p>
+It shows four key values:</p>
 <ul>
   <li><strong>Open:</strong> Price at the start of the candle</li>
   <li><strong>Close:</strong> Price at the end of the candle</li>